 Access

-Except for emergency medications (including, but not limited to FDA approved seizure rescue medication and EpiPens) and medications approved for students to carry for self-medication purposes, all medications, both prescription and nonprescription, must be stored in a secure cabinet or container accessible only to personnel designated to administer medications.
+Except for emergency medications (including, but not limited to FDA approved seizure rescue medication and injectable epinephrine devices) and medications approved for students to carry for self-medication purposes, all medications, both prescription and nonprescription, must be stored in a secure cabinet or container accessible only to personnel designated to administer medications.

 All medications given must be documented immediately after it is given, on a medication log.